 Transition Services Offered through D86

-- Community Based Learning: Vocational training opportunities in real-life community settings supported through Vocational Coordinator and Paraeducator on-site support.
+- Community Based Learning: Vocational training opportunities in real-life community settings supported through Vocational Supervisor and Paraeducator on-site support.

-- Community Based Instruction: Community integration activities such as: restaurants, grocery shopping, transportation, YMCA, social/recreation.
+- Community Based Instruction: Community integration activities such as: restaurants, grocery shopping, transportation, YMCA, social/recreation, volunteering.

-- Money Management: Banking and budgeting, price comparison and shopping.
+- Money Management: Banking and budgeting, price comparison, shopping, apartment hunting and understanding paychecks.

 - Technology: use of email, apps, iPads, computers, etc.

-- Self-Determination : understanding disability, advocating to get needs met, recognizing strengths and challenges.
+- Self-Determination : understanding disability, advocating to get needs met, recognizing strengths and challenges, and setting goals.

 - Independent Living Skills: Cooking, laundry, meal planning, hygiene.